How to survive loving an alcoholic child. My experience. Setting boundaries with my adult daughter and the consequences of broken boundaries

 A boundary is the invisible line you set and you do not allow others to cross it.
 I recommend that if you are in an abusive relationship with someone you love, set boundaries of acceptable behaviour.
 For me a boundary is a psychological barrier put in place to protect my physical and mental health, to protect me from the effects of constant verbal abuse from my daughter.
 It tells my daughter what behaviour I will not accept from her or anyone.
 My boundaries might be different to your boundary needs.

-I need to learn to love myself more and know that I deserve to be loved.
-I need to be true to myself and stay away from abusive relationships that bring pain.
-I love you and I will always be here should you decide you need me more than drink’.
+I need to learn to love myself more and know I deserve to be loved.
+I have to be true to myself and stay away from abusive relationships that bring pain.
+I will always be here for you should you stop drinking and get help with your addiction.

 I felt guilty when I first set boundaries.
 I was afraid of hurting my daughter’s feelings and was afraid she would think I did not love her.
 I felt selfish as if it was wrong to protect myself and my other children from constant verbal abuse.
 Withdrawal of my support was not easy to do at the beginning but it gets easier because I know that it is the right thing to do.
 I was also afraid she would use the boundary as a reason for drinking and then tell me, like she often does, ‘It’s was your fault I got drunk mum!’